A Structured Approach to Safety Case Construction for AI Systems: Background

-However, existing taxonomies ~\cite{clymer2024justifysafety, S21-affirmative-safety, S116-evaluation-ai-scheming} face several limitations that hinder their application to contemporary AI systems.
-First, the absence of standardized taxonomies leads to inconsistent terminology and incomparable safety claims across organizations, what one team calls a "robustness claim" may differ substantially from another's interpretation.
-Second, existing taxonomies focus on isolated aspects (patterns, argument, evidence types, or high-level components) rather than providing an integrated view of the complete CAE framework.
-Third, prior work has not adequately addressed AI-specific challenges such as emerging capability discovery, continues evolution, and context dependent behaviours that distinguish AI systems from traditional safety-critical systems.
+However, existing taxonomies ~\cite{clymer2024justifysafety, wasil2024affirmativesafety, balesni2024evaluations} face several limitations that hinder their application to contemporary AI systems.
+First, the absence of standardized taxonomies leads to inconsistent terminology and incomparable safety claims across organizations; what one team calls a "robustness claim" may differ substantially from another's interpretation.
+Second, existing taxonomies focus on isolated aspects (patterns, argument, evidence types, or high-level components) rather than providing an integrated view of the complete CAE structure.
+Third, prior work has not adequately addressed AI-specific challenges, including the emergence of capabilities, continuous evolution, and context-dependent behaviours that distinguish AI systems from traditional safety-critical systems.
 We introduce our taxonomy to address critical gaps in current AI safety practices.
-Building on review of existing works, our CAE taxonomy serves as a systematic framework for analyzing the primary AI safety case papers (\hyperref[AppendixB]{Appendix B}) we studied, enabling us to identify which claim types, argument structures, and evidence categories are most prevalent in current practice.
+Building on a review of existing work, our CAE taxonomy provides a systematic basis for analyzing the primary AI safety case papers (\hyperref[AppendixB]{Appendix B}) we studied, enabling us to identify which claim types, argument structures, and evidence categories are most prevalent in current practice.

 \textbf{Safety Case Templates.} A \emph{template} denotes a reusable structured blueprint for constructing a concrete safety case in a particular context or domain.
-While the taxonomy provides the classification of element types, a template specifies how selected instances of these elements are arranged and link or stitch multiple CAE chains to form a coherent assurance argument.
+While the taxonomy classifies element types, a template specifies how selected instances of these elements are arranged and how multiple CAE chains are linked or stitched to form a coherent assurance argument.